james-middleton/Family-Handbook/README.md

 [To be added.]

 ##School uniform

-School uniform is compulsory at Darlinghurst from Reception to Year 6.
+All pupils at Darlinghurst, from Reception to Year 6, must wear school uniform.

 ###Nursery
 **Girls and boys**